 Euphoric Recall Definition

 What is euphoric recall?
-Euphoric recall for alcohol or drugs is when an addict in recovery remembers the fun, happy times associated with their addiction, while forgetting about the terrible impact on the brain, body, and relationships that their addiction causes.
+Euphoric recall for alcohol or drugs is when an addict in recovery remembers the fun, happy times associated with their addiction, while forgetting about the terrible impact on their brain, body, and relationships that it caused.

-Although ceasing to use drugs and alcohol could reverse some of the damage to the brain, it may take time for the memory function to fully return, resulting in euphoric recall for a while after the start of recovery.
-Most recovering addicts experience euphoric recall mostly at the start of recovery, with it occurring less and less frequently as the hippocampus recovers.
+Although ceasing to use drugs and alcohol could reverse some of the damage to the brain, it may take time for the memory function to fully return, resulting in euphoric recall for a while after starting recovery.
+Don’t worry: Most recovering addicts relate that they experienced euphoric recall mostly at the start of recovery, with it occurring less and less frequently as the hippocampus recovers.

-For example, you may be hanging out with some friends at a party and watch them all use drugs or alcohol and have a great time.
-You may start to wish you could have a good time with these substances, too, and remember the times you spent using substances with friends fondly.
+You may be hanging out with some friends at a party and watching them all use drugs or alcohol and have a great time.
+You may start to wish you could have a good time with these substances, too, and remember the times you spent using with friends fondly.
 Without a clear memory of how destructive drugs or alcohol were to your life, you may find yourself dangerously close to a relapse.

 Dangerous Effects of Euphoric Recall

-Another dangerous effect of euphoric recall is that the recovered addict may start to justify their substance abuse as a positive thing.
-They can experience distorted thinking and convince themselves that the time they were using substances, they performed better at work, school, or in their relationships.
+A dangerous effect of euphoric recall is that the recovered addict may start to justify their substance abuse as a positive thing.
+Euphoric recall causes distorted thinking, leading past users to believe that when they were using substances, they performed better at work, school, or in their relationships.

 Here are some signs of euphoric recall to be aware of: